Kaspersky released an open-source antivirus tool, so I tried it out (Kaspersky Virus Removal Tool for Linux)

 Try to detect malware

-Next, we will try to detect malware.
+Next, let's try detecting malware.

 https://www.eicar.org/download-anti-malware-testfile/